Parameterized Complexity and Approximation Issues for the Colorful Components Problems: Conclusion

 \section{Conclusion}

-\fullversion{ We have considered two variants of the problem of finding colorful components inside a graph, and we have studied their parameterized and approximation complexity, for general and restricted instances. } In the future, we aim at refining the parameterized complexity analysis, for example deepen the structural results for MCC and MEC.
-Moreover, it would be interesting to study the parameterized complexity of the two problems under other meaningful parameters in the direction of parameterizing above a guaranteed value.
+We have considered two variants of the problem of finding colorful components inside a graph, and we have studied their parameterized and approximation complexity, for general and restricted instances.
+In the future, we aim at refining the parameterized complexity analysis, for example deepen the structural results for MCC and MEC.
+Moreover, it would be interesting to study the parameterized complexity of the two problems under other meaningful parameters in the direction of parameterizing above a guaranteed value~\cite{DBLP:journals/jal/MahajanR99}.
+For example, in the case of MEC, one could compute in polynomial time a matching $M$ of the input graph.
+Since no edge with both endpoints with the same color exists, this matching is a feasible solution of MEC.
+As a consequence, the optimum solution is always bigger than $|M|$.
+The parameterized complexity of this problem with respect to the parameter "difference between the optimum and the size of the matching" could be interesting and more meaningful than the parameter value of the optimum since it informally represents the "hard" part of the problem.